 Section 12.03 Management of Site Vegetation.
-Any landowner for the installation and maintenance shall provide vegetation on their property in accordance with the following criteria, regardless as to whether or not a stormwater management plan, stormwater permit has been approved or is necessary under this Section.
-Failure to comply with this shall constitute violation section а and subject landowner to the enforcement provisions, penalties and noncompliance actions outlined in this Section.
+Any landowner shall provide for the installation and maintenance of vegetation on their property in accordance with the following criteria, regardless as to whether or not a stormwater management plan, stormwater permit has been approved or is necessary under this Section.
+Failure to comply with this section shall constitute a violation and subject the landowner to the enforcement provisions, penalties and noncompliance actions outlined in this Section.